SUBMISSION OF MANUSCRIPTS

 There are no fees payable to submit or publish in this journal.

-CATEGORIES OF ARTICLESThe journal publishes original empirical and theoretical articles, review articles, and preliminary research reports contributing to physical education of students knowledge.
+The journal publishes original empirical and theoretical articles, review articles, and preliminary research report.

 Empirical papers should be written concisely using the scientific format (introduction, method [including participants, instruments and procedure), results, discussion, and references].